kahsh/kahsh/doc/init.md

 Copy kahshd.init to /etc/init.d/kahshd.
 Test by running "service kahshd start".

-Using this script, you can adjust the path and flags to the kahshd program by setting the DILITHIUMD and FLAGS environment variables in the file /etc/sysconfig/kahshd.
+Using this script, you can adjust the path and flags to the kahshd program by setting the KAHSHD and FLAGS environment variables in the file /etc/sysconfig/kahshd.
 You can also use the DAEMONOPTS environment variable here.

 5. Auto-respawn